Nearly $226M to restore open Gulf after 2010 BP oil spill

-NEW ORLEANS (AP) – Federal agencies have approved more than $200 million for 18 projects to restore the open Gulf of Mexico after the 2010 BP oil spill.
+NEW ORLEANS, La.
+(AP)- Federal agencies have approved more than $200 million for 18 projects to restore the open Gulf of Mexico after the 2010 BP oil spill.

 The projects are described in a report released on Tuesday.
 The biggest is about $52 million to study deep-sea habitats.
-The smallest is about $300,000 to find ways to keep sea turtles from swallowing or getting snagged on fishing hooks.
+The smallest is about $300,000 to find ways to keep sea turtles from swallowing longline fishing hooks or tangled in the lines.

 The money is from a fund created by BP in a 2016 settlement for natural resources damage.